UNC-Libraries/therapy-dog-client/README.md

     make deps

-Copy the example forms and vocabularies:
+Start the client:

-    make examples
+    make run-client

+This application also requires the therapy-dog server app.
+In a separate terminal, clone that app and follow its readme to for installing it.
-Start the API server:
+Then start the API server:

     make run-server

-In a separate terminal, start the client:

-    make run-client

 Visit <http://localhost:4200/forms/test-form> in your browser.